 All incoming students are encouraged to consult their academic advisors for help in selecting an appropriate math course.

-Continuing CU Boulder students can either take the scheduled on-site proctored math placement test with incoming students in August or take it (for a $30 fee) at their convenience at Testing Services on East Campus.
-If you opt to take the proctored exam, contact Testing Services for more information and to register.
+Another option for continuing students is to take the proctored math placement test (for a $30 fee) at their convenience at Testing Services on East Campus.
+Please contact Testing Services for more information and to register.
 In the case of extreme financial hardship, contact Financial Aid to discuss options.

 Test takers requesting more time due to a documented disability should contact firstname.lastname@example.org or call 303-492-8671 or visit Disability Services in the Center for Community, N200, prior to taking the proctored exam.

-Results of the proctored placement test will be posted to Canvas under "Grades" and MyCUHub.
-Students will need to work with the advisor directly to register for the math course into which they have been placed.
+Results of the proctored placement test will be posted to Canvas under "Grades" and on MyCUHub.
+Students may need to work with their advisors to register for the math course into which they have been placed.

 Students who do not have a Calculus or Precalculus placement, or those who would like to improve their placements, may take a proctored on-site math placement test to demonstrate sufficient proficiency in the topics necessary to be successful in precalculus or calculus at CU Boulder.
 The proctored test score determines the placement: Calculus, Precalculus, or Not Calculus/Precalculus.

+For spring 2020, a proctored math placement test will be held on Friday, January 10, 8:00-9:15 am.
 There is no fee to take this exam, but registration is required.
-You may sign up by submitting this registration form by August 20.
-Incoming students will receive an email invitation from New Student and Family Programs with information about this test.
-Note that incoming Engineering students may take the on-site exam only on August 22 and will receive an invitation if they are eligible to do so.
-Current students also may register to take the test.
+(Registration has closed.)
+Incoming students will receive an email invitation from New Student and Family Programs with information about registering for this test.
 You can find more information about placement assessments on the New Student & Family Programs Website.
 If you have questions about the on-site test, please contact email@example.com.